 Immaculate donkeys are the stars of the shows and the Donkey Breed Society but sometimes are let down with an ‘anything will do’ appearance from their handlers.
 Please take pride in your appearance and do justice to both the donkey and the Society, here is some helpful tips about the correct attire to wear when showing your donkey.
 (Much of this list can be sourced from major supermarket outlets, car boot sales and charity shops so it need not cost a fortune to look extremely smart).

-Gentlemen - can't fail to look smart in a shirt and tie, (The DBS tie is available from the DBS shop and is excellent)
+Can’t fail to look smart in a shirt and tie (The DBS tie is available from the DBS shop and is excellent).

 A Country suit or tweed jacket and trousers.

 Gentlemen Hats & Gloves

 A bowler, soft cap or trilby hat will complete the look.
 Gloves are a ‘must’ but these must never be black – soft brown leather gloves are perfect.